Skip to content

 Biodiversity matters because it supports the vital benefits humans get from the natural environment.
 It contributes to the economy, health and well-being, and it enriches our lives.

-The biodiversity impacts of aviation are usually addressed in the context of airport planning applications and environmental assessments.
+In the UK, carbon is covered by national and international policies, although there are no policies addressing non-CO2 effects.
+However, localised biodiversity impacts are usually addressed in the context of airport planning applications and environmental assessments.
 In some cases, the significance of likely biodiversity impacts has delayed airport expansion applications.
 As an example, planning permission for a development at Lydd Airport in the 1990s was delayed while investigations took place into the impact of aircraft noise on the breeding success of birds at the adjacent internationally protected wetlands.

 Some airports, such as Heathrow and Gatwick, are keen to promote their biodiversity projects located in wildlife areas around the airports.
 However, in the context of noise and light pollution from commercial aircraft operations, the effectiveness of these projects in helping to halt the decline of biodiversity in the UK, or even locally, is far from clear.